Listen Transcript Share this on:

 08:40

-And it’s again, it’s unfortunate that not more people know about who we are and what we are.
+And it’s again, it’s unfortunate that not more people know about who we are.

-Well, we’re going to help, we’re going to do our part.
+And what we’re going to help.
+We’re going to do our part.

 08:46